 Most times, plastics are glued to paper or cardboard, or are mixed with other non-plastic fillers, as well as some organics (wood, paper, etc...).
 If not checked properly, these materials may end up being mixed in what would be processed with the plastics.
 For this reason, we are permitted to reject some materials.
 We are currently exploring solid replacement fuel products for plastics, using these "other materials".

-Currently, the possible US market is valued at about $800 billion annually based on $60/BBL WTI pricing.
+Though we sell further downstream than crude to refineries, currently, the possible US market is valued at about $800 billion annually based on $60/BBL WTI pricing.
 It is however expected that by 2020, the US Gulf Coast low sulfur renewable marine products would have been driven by the international demand for low sulfur renewable marine fuels from the current 6% refinery output to an estimated 20%.
 The increasing demand for low sulfur marine fuels will have direct impact on the NHE market demand.

 Four floating plastics (Type 2 - HDPE, Type 4 - LDPE, Type 5 - PP, Type 6 - PS) all make great fuel.
 These four types of plastic are worth 3-4 times more as fuel than as scrap.
 The other three types of plastics (Type 1 -PET, Type 3 - PVC, and Type 7 - Other [ABS]) are not floatable.
 Hence the non floating plastics are not good for the production of fuel due to their high level content of oxygen and chloride.

 ABS will normally turn to glass when subjected to very high temperature, so it is not suitable for fuel.

 There's currently no special regulations for non-recyclable plastics, other than regulations guiding normal trash, although they are still banned from landfills in many cases, but that is changing.